anandu06dev/ng4StarterKit/README.md

 }
 ```

-When building complex user interfaces that require multiple aggregates, we will encounter issues very quickly.
+When building complex user interfaces that require multiple aggregates, we will encounter problems very quickly, if we don't prepare additional layers of abstraction.
-As for the view model repositories, they provide different view model schemas for different use cases.
+As for the shared view model repositories, they provide different view model schemas for different use cases and combine multiple data or action streams$.

 ```
 @Injectable()
 class OrderForSalesRepository {
+    order: OrderForInitialisation = OrderFactory.empty();

     constructor(
       private orderRepository: OrderRepository,
       private productRepository: ProductRepository,
       private dateService: DateService){
     }

     public getOrderForSales(id): Observable<OrderForSales> {
         return this._orderRepository.getById(id).pipe(
-          map(order),
-          filter(order),
-          mergeMap((order)=>{
+          map(),
+          filter(),
+          mergeMap(()=>{
              return of(new OrderForSales(order.quantity));
           })
         )